oscarmachoreal/cyclistic-bikes/README.md

 - Remove data on bikes quality check rides done by HQ

 ## Modeling
-In general, with a single-table design, I was considering the main benefit of the performance improvement by making a single request to retrive all needed items, and better suited to work in R and use statistical analysis tools to infer key business tasks.
+In general, with a single-table design, I was considering the main benefit of the performance improvement by making a single request to retrive all needed items, and better suited to work in R and use descriptive analysis tools to infer insights.

 ## Analysis and Visualizations